Oven Temperature Playbook

 - If still sinking, trim leavening slightly before increasing heat again.

 This sequence separates structure and moisture decisions.
 First solve collapse risk, then tune tenderness.
 Trying to solve both with one aggressive temperature move usually creates unstable results.
+If top peaks are still too aggressive, use Cupcakes Doming Too Much Fix.

 Worked Example: Cookie Spread Control at 4,500 to 5,500 ft